Deep Partial Updating: Towards Communication Efficient Updating for On-device Inference: Evaluation

-We further investigate the benefit due to \sysname in terms of the total communication cost reduction, as \sysname has no impact on the edge-to-server communication involving newly collected data samples.
-This experimental setup assumes that all data samples in $\delta\mathcal{D}^r$ are collected by $N$ edge nodes during all rounds and sent to the server on a per-round basis.
+We further investigate the benefit due to \sysname in terms of \textit{the total communication cost reduction}, as \sysname has no impact on the edge-to-server communication involving sending newly collected data samples.
+This experimental setup assumes that all samples in $\delta\mathcal{D}^r$ are collected by $N$ edge nodes during all rounds and sent to the server on a per-round basis.
 For clarity, let $S_d$ denote the data size of each training sample.
 During round $r$, we define per-node communication cost under \sysname as $S_d\cdot|\delta\mathcal{D}^r|/N+(S_w\cdot k\cdot I+S_x(k)\cdot I)$.
-Due to space constraints, the detailed results are shown in Appendix \ref{sec:app_totalcost}.
-We observe that \sysname can still achieve a significant reduction on the total communication cost, \eg reducing up to $88.2\%$ on updating MLP and VGGNet even for the worst case (\ie a single node).
+The results are shown in Appendix \ref{app:totalcost}.
+We observe that \sysname can still achieve a significant reduction on the total communication cost, \eg reducing up to $88.2\%$ even for the worst case (a single node).
 Moreover, \sysname tends to be more beneficial when the size of data transmitted by each node to the server becomes smaller.
-This is intuitive because in this case the server-to-edge communication cost (thus the reduction due to \sysname) dominants in the entire communication cost.
+This is intuitive because in this case server-to-edge communication cost (thus the reduction due to \sysname) dominates the total communication cost.